archilogic-com/room-booking/README.md

 ```

 ### The App
-Simple prototype of a room booking app to manage room booking on behalf of community members.
+A Simple prototype of a room booking app to manage room booking on behalf of community members.

 ![](demo.gif)